leithdm/lethalapps/README.md

 - The contact form should POST, and send comfirmation email upon receipt.
 - In-depth Case Studies: the x4 main portfolio items on work.html should have individually linked pages detailing wire-frames, user stories, prototypes, etc.
 - Blog section to further promote and advertise the ideas of the company, and developments within the industry.
-- Video optimization for faster loading.
+- Video optimization of header-videos for faster loading.

 ##### back to [top](#table-of-contents)